 It is sometimes argued that a basic income guarantee (BIG) would be unfair because it requires no reciprocation from the recipient.
-Personally, I reject the principle of reciprocity, but many do not, so it might be worth briefly considering how the principle, if held, ought to be applied in the present social system.
-In a system of private property ownership, I would argue that the reciprocity argument against a basic income is clearly false.
-Would-be recipients are already reciprocating, before any such introduction of a basic income, by agreeing to go along with the private-property system.
-Why should individuals, especially those not born into private property, respect private property rights unless they are given something in return for their cooperation with the arrangement?
-It should go without saying that they are entitled to an income as reciprocation for not demanding the end to private property.
+If we are to hold to a principle of reciprocity, it might be worth briefly considering how the principle ought to be applied in the present social system.
+In a system of private property ownership, it would seem that the reciprocity argument against basic income is false.
+Would-be recipients are already reciprocating, before any such introduction of basic income, by agreeing to go along with the private-property system.
+Why should individuals, especially those not born into private property, respect private property rights unless they are compensated for their acceptance of the arrangement?
 If we are going to appeal to reciprocity, the onus of reciprocation should be on those who derive property income.

 Property owners receive a legal entitlement to income streams without a productive contribution being required in return.
-Most notably, landlords receive rent not as the result of productive activity but by the fact of their ownership of land, housing and commercial buildings; rentiers receive interest income due to mere ownership of money, stored in the form of savings; and capitalists receive profit because of ownership of productive capital.
+Most notably, landlords receive rent not as the result of productive activity but by the fact of their ownership of land, housing and commercial buildings; rentiers receive interest income due to mere ownership of money, stored in the form of savings; and capitalists receive profit because of ownership of the means of production.
 All these income streams derive from ownership, not productive contribution.